 Jane Hertenstein is a repeat instructor at OCWW having presented on topics such as memoir and flash.
 She is the author of over 80 published stories both macro and micro: fiction, creative non-fiction, and blurred genre.
 In addition she has published a YA novel, Beyond Paradise, and a non-fiction project, Orphan Girl: The Memoir of a Chicago Bag Lady, which garnered national reviews.
 Jane is the recipient of a grant from the Illinois Arts Council.
 Her work has appeared or is forthcoming in: Hunger Mountain, Rosebud, Word Riot, Flashquake, Fiction Fix, Frostwriting, and several themed anthologies.
 Her latest book is Cloud of Witnesses from Golden Alley Press.
 She can be found blogging at http://memoirouswrite.blogspot.com/@memoirjane.

 Special Bonus!
-Jane, our resident flash expert, will accept 500 word flash manuscripts for a free flash contest.
+Jane, our resident flash expert, will accept 500 word flash manuscripts from members for a free flash contest.
 Write about a special memory, a moment you witnessed under a streetlight, write flash romance, flash mystery, or a flash of anger.
 Condense a darling you had to cut from a longer work or write whatever flashes into your mind.
 You choose your own writing adventure!
 Submission deadline is April 23.
 Please see manuscript guidelines on our website: ocww.info.
-First Prize: 20 page manuscript critique.
-Second Prize: 10 page manuscript critique.
+First Prize: 20 page manuscript critique Second Prize: 10 page manuscript critique.
 Third Prize: Speaker's's book.
-All will be selected in our 2020-2021 program year.
+All will be selected by the winners during our 2020-2021 program year.